 My academic interests are centered in Computer Science where I am pursuing research in regards to cyber-security from a controls theory perspective.
 I also enjoy learning more about data science, machine learning, "big data" processing, distributed systems, and various programming languages.

-Outside of computer science and programming in general, I enjoy spending time with my wonderful wife Ashley (pictured here with me) and our great daughter Elizabeth, free weight lifting, metalworking (more on this in the future), building computers and computer programs, playing video games, hiking, camping, and traveling in general.
+Outside of computer science and programming in general, I enjoy spending time with my wonderful wife Ashley (pictured here with me) and our great daughter Elizabeth, free weight lifting, metalworking (more on this in the future), building computers, playing video games, hiking, camping, and traveling in general.

 Missionary — The Church of Jesus Christ of Latter-Day Saints — Asunción, Paraguay